Scalar-induced gravitational wave from domain wall perturbation: GW from perturbation of DW

-With $|s_{1(2)}|\sim 1$, the result of the integration is $\sim 2$.
-We can also convert the integration variable $s$ back to $u$ with the relation $s=2u-c_s^{-1}$, then the resonant contribution to the GW spectrum is found to be
+With \( |s_{1(2)}| \sim 1 \), the result of the integration is approximately 2.
+We can also convert the integration variable \( s \) back to \( u \) using the relation \( s = 2u - c_s^{-1} \).
+Consequently, the resonant contribution to the GW spectrum is found to be